Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Results

 \subsubsection{Main result of Campaign~B}

-Campaign~B makes the strategic thesis of the paper fully visible.
+Campaign~B exposes the main strategic pattern of the study.
 The variable with the greatest explanatory power is not whether SLH-DSA appears somewhere in the hierarchy, but whether it appears in the leaf exposed to the live TLS handshake.
-Figure~\ref{fig:fig12_operational_plausibility_ranking} shows the pattern compactly: the fully-ML baseline remains in the reasonable region, the \texttt{root SLH / intermediate ML / leaf ML} strategy remains penalized but plausible, and the moment SLH-DSA reaches the leaf the remaining strategies move into the operationally unsuitable region.
+Figure~\ref{fig:fig12_operational_plausibility_ranking} shows the pattern compactly: the fully-ML baseline remains in the reasonable region, the \texttt{root SLH / intermediate ML / leaf ML} strategy remains penalized but plausible, and the remaining strategies move into the operationally unsuitable region once SLH-DSA reaches the leaf.